List of Adventure Time characters: King of Ooo

-Voiced by Andy Daly

-King of Ooo is a charlatan who styles himself as the "One True" ruler of the lands.
+King of Ooo, or KOO (voiced by Andy Daly) is a charlatan who styles himself as the "One True" ruler of the lands.
 First introduced in the fifth-season episode "Apple Wedding", where he presides over Tree Trunks' and Mr. Pig's wedding.
 However, his action and behavior enrages Princess Bubblegum, and she has him locked away in her dungeon.
 In the sixth-season finale, he was elected the new princess of the Candy Kingdom, forcing Bubblegum to go into exile.
 At the start of season seven, he is still the leader of the kingdom before being deposed in the Stakes miniseries.
 The King of Ooo is assisted by Toronto (voiced by Paul Scheer) a conniving Shiba Inu.